-A majority group among the discriminated against is a decided handicap in their economic progof defeatism and race hatred.
+A majority group among the colored people feel that their being discriminated against is a decided handicap in their economic progress.
+They feel that when once It can be seen that a liturgical this barrier is removed, the Millenof defeatism and race hatred.